How Easy is it to Modify Child Support in Texas?

 • The child is now living with a different parent (i.e. custody of the child has changed).

-How Easy is it to Modify a Child Support Order?
+How Easy Is It to Modify a Child Support Order?

 If the order was established more than three years ago and there is a variation of at least 20% or $100 between the existing order and what would likely be ordered today, or the custody of the child has switched, modifying a child support order is very straightforward.
 If you are seeking a modification based on a material change in circumstances, however, the process may be a bit more complicated as the burden of proving that a change in circumstances has occurred and that the change warrants a modification will fall on you.